kjosib/sophie/docs/tech/vm.rst

 * [DONE] Improve how the GC treats snapped thunks.
 * [DONE] Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
 (After picking up the special-cased constants, though...)
-* [PARTIAL] SDL bindings, at least for some simple graphics and the mouse.
+* [DONE] SDL bindings, at least for some simple graphics and the mouse.
 * Improved stack safety based on a max-depth analysis
 * [DONE] ``do``-blocks should have tail-calls eliminated.
 (This may be trickier than it sounds.
 Or not.)
 * [DONE] User-Defined Actors.